faketut/BlackOptima/README.md

 ### Project Overview
-The Portfolio Trading Bot is designed to dynamically select a portfolio of stocks, optimized for safety based on certain criteria, and manage a specified budget for stock purchasing.
+The project is designed to dynamically select a portfolio of stocks, optimized for safety based on certain criteria, and manage a specified budget for stock purchasing.
 The bot operates within the constraints of the US and Canadian stock markets, with an emphasis on fulfilling specific trading requirements.

 ### Key Project Specifications
 Required Libraries: numpy, pandas, matplotlib